sapphirepp/sapphirepp/doc/pages/quick-start.md

 respectively.

 @sapphire efficiently solves this equation by exploiting that the distribution function $f$ is in many physical environments almost isotropic.
-It, thus, expresses $f$ as a series of spherical harmonics, i.e.
+It thus expresses $f$ as a series of spherical harmonics, i.e.

 $$